Rocket Local Banker

 Losing trust to local lenders

-Internal survey data showed that Rocket frequently lost real estate agent partnerships to local lenders for two main reasons:
+Internal data showed Rocket frequently lost agent partnerships to local lenders for two reasons:

 • Perceived responsiveness — local lenders are easier to reach and faster to respond